Jan Hanlo, the 'Vijftiger' who wanted to remain a child

 Old soul Jossie.
 Young soul Jossie.
 One soul Jossie.

-different Jossie?
+If soul becomes different Jossie?
 Soul becomes Jossie?

 I soul I. I soul young soul Jossie.